jpmvferreira/gwcatalog/README.md

 redshifts, distances, errors = gwc.MBHB("Delay", events=25)
 ```

-This feature is not available in the CLI.
+This feature is not yet available in the CLI.

 ### Saving and loading catalogs